aroundmyroom/timelapsesnap/README.md

+update 10-03-2025:  [dd-mm-yyyy]
+After a firmware aka controller update the http link is permanently moved to https with an 302 message. as WGET is following this it will complain about the certificate, which is not there / not valid etc.. so wget --quiet --no-check-certificate -O "$snapFile" "$2" is now in place.
+With this I have valid JPEGS again and my timelapses do work again (unfortunately missing 10 days of timelapses)

 Update 23-04-2024: [dd-mm-yyyy]
 I bought a Unifi G5 Turret Ultra and upon installation I saw that the export of the snap.jpeg was having a low resolution image (640x480) as I cannot use that I found a solution by getting the image from the RTSP stream available from Protect through the controller.